-The Brown-lipped snail (Cepaea nemoralis) is named after the brown band of colouring found around the opening of the shell.
-This is how you can distinguish between the Brown-lipped snail and their close relative, the White lipped snail, which has a white band around the opening of its shell.
-However as often happens in nature, this is not an absolute rule, as there is at least one morph of Brown-lipped snail which actually has a white band at the opening of the shell’s apertural lip.
-However in most cases the colouring will match the name, the Brown-lipped snail is also usually slightly larger then its relation at around 20 – 24 mm wide.
+The Brown-lipped Snail (Cepaea nemoralis) is named after the brown band of colouring found around the opening of the shell.
+This is how you can distinguish between the Brown-lipped Snail and their close relative, the White-lipped Snail, which has a white band around the opening of its shell.
+However as often happens in nature, this is not an absolute rule, as there is at least one morph of Brown-lipped Snail which actually has a white band at the opening of the shell’s apertural lip.
+In most cases the colouring will match the name, the Brown-lipped Snail is also usually slightly larger then its relation at around 20 – 24 mm wide.

 Latin name: Cepaea nemoralis